LubyRuffy/drownmap/README.md

-vuln=> If server responded to SSLv2 and is vulnerable conn=> IP:port connected to name=> DNS name if available cert=> Cert in use on server if vulnerable.
+vuln=> If server responded to SSLv2 and is vulnerable conn=> IP:port connected to name=> DNS name if available cert=> Primary cert in use on server if vulnerable.
 ```